noahhepditch/Portfolio/README.md

 I coded a calculator!

 Noah's Travel Agency Logo:
-I used canva to design a lofo for an imaginary company of mine!
-I love travel :)
+I used canva to design a logo for an imaginary company of mine!
+I love to travel :)

 Article: "Cree Coding" By: John Corbett:
 I read an article about the importance of inclusion in technology!